Signed overpunch: ASCII representation

 Representation of signed overpunch characters "is not standardized in ASCII, and different compilers use different overpunch codes."
 In some cases, "the representation is not the same as the result of converting an EBCDIC Signed field to ASCII with a translation table."
 In other cases they are the same, to maintain source-data compatibility at the loss of the connection between the character code and the corresponding digit.

 An EBCDIC negative field ending with the digit '1' will encode that digit as 'D1'x, upper-case 'J', where the digit is '1' and the zone is 'D' to indicate a negative field.
 ASCII upper-case 'J' is '4A'x, where the hexadecimal value bears no relationship to the numeric value.
 An alternative encoding uses lower-case 'q', '71'x, for this representation, where the digit is '1' and the zone is '7'.
 This preserves the digit and the collating sequence at the cost of having to recognize and translate fields with overpunches individually.

 Examples

 Gnu COBOL and MicroFocus COBOL use lower-case 'p' thru 'y' to represent negative '0' thru '9'.

-PL/I compilers on ASCII systems use the same set of characters ({, J–R) as EBCDIC to represent overpunches.
+PL/I compilers on ASCII systems use the same set of characters ({, J–R) as EBCDIC to represent negative values.